jsalignon/cactus/docs/1_Intro/Quick_start.md

 Downloading references and test datasets:
 ```
-nextflow run jsalignon/cactus/scripts/download/download.nf  -profile singularity --references --test_datasets --specie worm -r main -latest
+nextflow run jsalignon/cactus/scripts/download/download.nf  -profile singularity --references --test_datasets --species worm -r main -latest
 ```

 >**_Note_:** Test datasets are also available for the species fly, human and mouse.
-They can be tested by changing the *--specie* argument.
+They can be tested by changing the *--species* argument.

 Running Cactus (and downloading containers):
 ```